 This game is played in two’s – play alternate tee shots then every alternate shot.
 Half the combined handicap or quarter of the combined handicap if playing 9 holes.

 This game is played in two’s.
 Both players tee off, then choose the better tee shot then play alternate shots.
-Half the combined handicap or quarter of the combined handicap if playing 9 holes.
+Half the combined 18 hole playing handicap or half of the 9 hole playing handicap.

 Played over 9 holes.
 The first card must be completed in full.
 All subsequent cards:- If you have a better score on any hole, amend the score on the master sheet with your improved score.
 Maximum number of cards – Janie Fagan Eclectic 6 cards.
 Summer Eclectic 12 cards.